AY2526S1-CS2103T-T17-2/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ### Exporting data : `export`

-Exports all entries from the address book and compiles then into a csv file.
+Exports all entries from the address book and compiles them into a csv file.

 Format: `export`